Interpreting Common Dog Behaviours & the Meaning Behind His Moods

 Have you ever watched your dog drag himself across the floor . . . with his bottom on the ground?
 It may seem funny (or kind of disgusting).
 But it is also called scooting, and it means there's something irritating your dog's anus.
 It's possible that your pup's anal sacs are full and need to be expressed.

 If your dog's anal sacs aren't backed up, the problem could be irritation for some other reason.
 Allergies may only show up as an itchy rear.
-While it's common to blame worms, it is an uncommon reason for the behavior.
+While it's common to blame worms, it is an uncommon reason for the behaviour.
 Check with your veterinarian to be sure your pal is on an appropriate parasite prevention program.

 Finally, a dog who's a grass-eater, or likes to lick around the house, could have strands of grass or hair trapped in his anus that he's rubbing the ground to get out.
 This is the least-severe reason for scooting but the easiest for you to help him take care of.

 If your dog is house trained, it may come as a surprise if you see him urinating in your home.
-Dog behavior doesn't usually change without reason.
+Dog behaviour doesn't usually change without reason.
 Formerly reliable dogs who suddenly begin urinating inside need your attention!
 This is a sign that something may be very wrong with your furry friend, and when he relieves himself frequently–even if he is in the correct location–it can be a sign of a urinary tract, bladder, or kidney infection.
 In an older dog, it may even be a sign of dementia.

 Although you might think he needs some sleep, a dog yawn doesn't usually mean he's tired.
 He may be interested in napping, but he could also be showing a sign of fear or stress.
 If your dog appears to yawn at an increased rate around a new person, don't rush the introduction.
 He's either picking up vibes he doesn't feel comfortable with, or is fearful for a less-obvious reason.
 No matter what the case, a forced introduction isn't a good idea.